mobeets/psychometric-fits/README.md

 #### Example 2

 But `example_1()` is more like a sanity-check, isn't it?
-If we hand M-H the pdf, it can generate samples from that pdf...Not very impressive.
+If we hand M-H the pdf, it can generate samples from that pdf--not that impressive.

 On the other hand, `example_2()` is a little closer to what we'd want M-H to do.
-It simulates data from a weibull pdf given shape and scale parameters, and M-H tries to generate samples (i.e. fit) of the shape parameter, by calculating the log-likelihood of the simulated data.
+It simulates data from a weibull pdf given shape and scale parameters, and M-H tries to generate samples of (i.e. fit) the shape parameter, by calculating the log-likelihood of the simulated data.

 So now, the generated samples are all estimates of the shape parameter.
-See the results below:
+The shape parameter used to simulate the data was 3.
+The estimates cluster around 3, which is good, though this is not always the case given multiple simulations.

 ![Example of posterior samples from M-H](/img/example-2.png?raw=true "Example of posterior samples from M-H")